mwisniewski1991/about_me/README.md

 - Others: Docker, Nginx

 **Key Learning**: Proper design of the database schema is crucial.
 Changes after project initiation are challenging to implement.

-### notes
-*In progress project*

-**Goal** Try to create notes from what I learned **Description**: I make notes in Obisidan app to learn new things but only in short form.
-Hear I will try longer form with some description.

 ## Courses